FAQ

 What is MAXIMA?

 The MAXIMA wastewater treatment system is VA SYD’s investment in a new regional infrastructure for sustainable wastewater treatment in the member municipalities of Burlöv, Lomma, Lund and Malmö.
-This will be one of the biggest infrastructure investments in the region in the near future and is essential if the growth region of southwest Skåne is to be able to continue to grow.
+This is one of the biggest infrastructure investments in the region in the near future and essential for the region to be able to continue to grow.
 With a shared solution, VA SYD meets the need for expansion and modernisation of the wastewater treatment system in the municipalities, protects local aquatic environments and allows cities to grow.

 What does MAXIMA include?

-MAXIMA currently includes a robust new Sjölunda wastewater treatment plant on the outskirts of Malmö next to the Öresund, outlet pipes into the Öresund, a large new pumping station at the Sjölunda wastewater treatment plant, a wastewater tunnel beneath the centre of Malmö, and a northern wastewater tunnel to connect the municipalities of Burlöv, Lomma and Lund as well as Hjärup in the municipality of Staffanstorp to Sjölunda wastewater treatment plant.
-Existing wastewater transfer pipes will connect the wastewater from Bara and Klågerup, in the municipality of Svedala, to the wastewater tunnel beneath Malmö.
+MAXIMA currently includes a robust new Sjölunda wastewater treatment plant on the outskirts of Malmö next to the Öresund, new outlet pipes into the Öresund, a new large pumping station by the Sjölunda wastewater treatment plant, a wastewater tunnel beneath the centre of Malmö, and a wastewater tunnel to connect the municipalities of Burlöv, Lomma and Lund as well as Hjärup in the municipality of Staffanstorp to Sjölunda wastewater treatment plant.
+Existing transfer pipes will connect the wastewater from Bara and Klågerup, in the municipality of Svedala, to the wastewater tunnel beneath Malmö.

 What is the estimated cost of MAXIMA?

-Building the MAXIMA wastewater treatment system is estimated to cost SEK 17,5 billion by 2035.
-The cost will be shared fairly and sustainably between the municipalities that benefit from the plant.
+Building the MAXIMA wastewater treatment system is estimated to cost around SEK 17,5 billion, by 2035.
+The cost will be shared fairly and sustainably between the municipalities that benefit from the system.

 How are the municipalities and treatment plants in southwest Skåne affected?

-It is more economical to expand in one place instead of several local treatment plants.
-Sjölunda wastewater treatment plant is a more suitable location in terms of both impact on the aquatic environment and urban development.
+It is more cost-effective to expand one site instead of several local plants.
+The Sjölunda wastewater treatment plant is a more suitable location in terms of both impact on the aquatic environment and urban development.

-When we expand the Sjölunda wastewater treatment plant in Malmö, we are building and modernising for the region.
-This may mean that the community no longer needs several local treatment plants, and the sites can be used for other purposes after decommissioning.
-It will be more economical for each municipality not to need to expand and modernise their local wastewater treatment plant.
+When expanding the Sjölunda wastewater treatment plant in Malmö, we are building and modernising for the whole region.
+This means that several local treatment plants are no longer needed, so the sites can be decomissioned and the areas used for other purposes.
+For each municipality, this will more cost-effective than needing to expand and modernise their local wastewater treatment plant.

 Is it not better to invest in new property-based wastewater technologies?